Multi-mode architectures for noise-resilient superconducting qubits: Multi-mode superconducting qubits

 \section{Multi-mode superconducting qubits}

 Let us summarize some important concepts introduced in the previous Section.
 We have seen that qubit decoherence results from the combination of energy relaxation and pure dephasing mechanisms.
 To reduce the former, one has to suppress the transition amplitude $|\langle 0|H_{\rm rel}|1\rangle|^2$ between the computational states [see Eq.~\eref{eq:hrelax}].
 Since the Hamiltonian $H_{\rm rel}$ that couples the qubit to the environment is typically local in charge or flux space, minimizing the corresponding spatial overlap between the qubit wavefunctions generally guarantees a strong suppression of relaxation-induced decoherence.
 By contrast, pure dephasing depends on the sensitivity $|\partial_\lambda \omega_{q}|$ of the qubit frequency $\omega_{q}$ with respect to some fluctuating parameters $\lambda$.
 If the latter is an external flux (an offset charge), a convenient strategy to suppress dephasing is to strongly delocalize the qubit wavefunctions in flux (charge) space and, correspondingly, localize them in the dual charge (flux) space.
 In simple single-mode circuits, such as transmon and fluxonium qubits, it is not possible to simultaneously suppress these two decoherence mechanisms.
-There, a strong localization of wavefunctions, engineered to reduce pure dephasing, is indeed necessarily associated with a large wavefunction overlap, which is highly detrimental for the suppression of energy relaxation.
-This fundamental roadblock triggered the development of more complicated qubit architectures, featuring richer Hamiltonians that can support localized eigenstates with negligible overlap.
-Such a desirable scenario, a key ingredient for the realization of fully protected qubits, can be engineered in systems with more than one degree of freedom and/or characterized by the presence of specific symmetries.
-This is at the basis of so-called multi-mode qubits.
-Over the last two decades, several setups of this kind have been theoretically proposed and experimentally investigated~\cite{doucot2012, gyenis2021, dannon2022, ioffe2002, doucot2002, kitaev2006, brooks2013, smith2020, gladchenko2009, bell2014, pechenezhskiy2020, kalashnikov2020, gyenis2021_exp}.
-In order to explain the working principle of multi-mode qubits, and the physical reasons that lead to full noise protection, in this Section we describe in detail the paradigmatic proposal of the so-called $0-\pi$ circuit, introduced for the first time by Brooks and collaborators in Ref.~\cite{brooks2013} and directly inspired by the ideas laid out in Ref.~\cite{kitaev2006}.
-Its theoretical description is indeed ideal for pedagogical purposes, as it allows us to introduce at once several key concepts which applies also to generic multi-mode architectures.
+There, a strong localization of wavefunctions, engineered to reduce pure dephasing, is indeed necessarily associated with a large wavefunction overlap, which is highly detrimental for the suppression of energy relaxation.\\